garrandall/popular-music-data/tracks/pink-cashmere-prince.md

 How I always want you near
 I'm making you a coat of pink cashmere
 I'm gonna count every minute
-Of every hour 'til you are here, oooohh
+Of every hour 'til you are here, oh

 Here I go again falling in love all over